Swirrl/table2qb/example.md

 }
 ```

-This gives us the basis for the DSD and the mapping from the table to RDF.
+This gives us the basis for the `qb:DataStructureDefinition`, `qb:ComponentSpecifications` and the mapping from the table to RDF that will allow us to create a `qb:Observation` from each row.

 We probably ought to include more "@id" values (subject uris) for the intermediate resources like the `qb:ComponentSpecification` (rather than having these be blank nodes).